For Civil Service and Labor-Represented Staff

 - Within 30 days: Add my child (or other new family member) to my medical, dental, and other insurance or benefit plan(s) within 30 days of the birth or adoption, if applicable.

-- Life Event (family status change): A life event that allows you to make a change in your benefits coverage outside the Open Enrollment period.
+- Life Event (family status change): A life event allows you to make a change in your benefits coverage outside the Open Enrollment period.
 Examples include adding coverage for a new spouse or baby, or removing coverage for a former spouse after a divorce.
 Remember that you must make a request within 30 days of the date the change happened.
+Call or email the OHR Contact Center at 612-624-8647, Option 1, or [email protected] to open a life event for you to add your new family member.
+Do this as soon as you can to ensure you have enough time.

 - See Change in Family Coverage resources.